UWB-Adv-Data-Vis-2025-Sp/tidy-model/README.md

 ## Learning objectives

+In this assignment you will demonstrate your ability to:

 * Be capable of running, modifying, and sharing scripts to accomplish analyze data and visualize in at a scripting language (R)
 * Manage project development to store, organize, and track code using digital collaboration tools for reproducibility (GitHub)
 * Build a quantitative linear model to accompany a data visualization for statistical analysis